mmkal/TypeScript/CONTRIBUTING.md

 ## Contributing bug fixes

-TypeScript is currently accepting contributions in the form of bug fixes.
-A bug must have an issue tracking it in the issue tracker that has been approved (labelled ["help wanted"](https://github.com/Microsoft/TypeScript/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) or in the "Backlog milestone") by the TypeScript team.
+HypeScript is currently accepting contributions in the form of bug fixes.
+A bug must have an issue tracking it in the issue tracker that has been approved (labelled ["help wanted"](https://github.com/Microsoft/HypeScript/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) or in the "Backlog milestone") by the HypeScript team.
 Your pull request should include a link to the bug that you are fixing.
 If you've submitted a PR for a bug, please post a comment in the bug to avoid duplication of effort.

 ## Contributing features

-Features (things that add new or improved functionality to TypeScript) may be accepted, but will need to first be approved (labelled ["help wanted"](https://github.com/Microsoft/TypeScript/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) or in the "Backlog" milestone) by a TypeScript project maintainer in the suggestion issue.
+Features (things that add new or improved functionality to HypeScript) may be accepted, but will need to first be approved (labelled ["help wanted"](https://github.com/Microsoft/HypeScript/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) or in the "Backlog" milestone) by a HypeScript project maintainer in the suggestion issue.
 Features with language design impact, or that are adequately satisfied with external tools, will not be accepted.

 ## Issue claiming